 Today’s recipe for Chicken Parmesan is one of those meals everyone in the whole family loves!
 Well, at least in my family.
 To begin with, you take chicken cutlets that are breaded, fried and then smothered in homemade marinara sauce topped with mozzarella cheese is always a winner for dinner.

 This recipe has been updated since it first appeared in 2013 with new photos and a new printable recipe card that includes nutritional information.
 I hope you enjoy the updates as much as I enjoyed working on them!

-What you may not know about this recipe is that it’s incredibly easy to make.
+Like most of the Family Favorite Chicken Recipes you’ll find on this site, this is an easy recipe.
 Yet it’s elegant enough to serve when company or extended family members are coming over for dinner.

 This recipe starts out with one of the most popular basic recipes on my site for Breaded Chicken Cutlets Italian Style.
 Today I thought I would show you how I make Chicken Parmesan using the same basic recipe.

 We enjoy this recipe a lot in our household.
 It’s one of those recipes that I knew both my children would eat without complaining.
 And if you have or had picky eaters for children, then you’ll know what a huge statement that is that both children ate this meal without complaining.

 This is one of those recipes that everyone should “know” how to make.
 However, for some reason a lot of people don’t really know how or where to begin making a great chicken cutlet.
 That being said, once you master making a great breaded chicken cutlet, turning that meal into chicken Parmesan is EASY!